joannela/airkit_documentation/esp8266_setup.md

 ### DHT22 Sensor

 The pins of the DHT22 sensor are as follows.
+An XXX ohm resistor should be placed between pin 1 and 2.

 <img src="./images/dht_22_pins.jpg" width="600">